 What tests can women do to assess their hormone levels?

-Both a saliva and urine hormone test is simple, accurate and easily obtained.
-They can be ordered by your naturopathic doctor.
-It is best to collect samples 7-9 days before the start of your menstrual cycle.
-You will collect 4 samples (saliva or urine) throughout the day (at specified times), which allows for a better representation of your daily hormone levels.
+A dried urine hormone test (DUTCH) is simple, accurate and easily obtained.
+It is best to collect urine samples 7-9 days before the start of your menstrual cycle (this day will shift depending on the length of your cycle).
+You will collect 4-5 urine samples across 2 days (at specified times), which allows for a better representation of your hormone levels.

 What can women do to cure their hormonal acne?

 (1) Reduce bad estrogens: Cruciferous vegetables (e.g. broccoli, brussel sprouts, cabbage, kale) contain an ingredient called DIM (diindolylmethane) that promotes the breakdown of estrogen in the body.
 Increasing these vegetables in the diet can be useful, however, to gain therapeutic benefits women can also supplement with DIM.
 This is one of the most commonly utilized supplements to enhance estrogen metabolism and promote overall hormonal balance.

 (2) Optimize progesterone levels: Just like too much of a good thing can be bad, so can too little.
 If a woman is experiencing insomnia, anxiety, breakthrough bleeding during menses, mood swings or weight gain, it is important that she have her progesterone levels assessed.
 Vitamin B6 is essential for the development of the corpus luteum, which is responsible for producing progesterone.
 Therefore, supplementing with vitamin B6 should be considered when balancing hormones and preventing progesterone deficiency.